act65/Jupyter/Notes.md

 Real algorithms are too complicated (redundancy...???, finite memory???) so we make a nicer version - Turing machines - full of assumptions and ideals...
 This does not sound like a good presmise to start on...
 What is the study of real algorithms and problems?
 Just timing them and recording the CPU/GPU activity?

 What is the point of non-deterministic turning machines?
 To model ?? real computers, as electonics makes mistakes, bits accidentally flipped etc...

+# Prediction and learning

+The rate of learning is important.
+The resource we are tracking is mistakes.
+E.g. polynomial time algorithms, sub linear error!

+Computational complexity.
+Want is the minimum amount of errors that you have to make to learn a given data set.

+Experts = bandit (but with less info?) - partial information (like reinformcement learning) Bandit, you have to explore.

+Upper connfidence bound (or UC tree) leads to? -> monte carlo tree search